Right Arrow

 Make Every Day Safer: Partner for Education Safety Outcomes

 Keeping students and staff safe goes beyond compliance—it's about building a culture where everyone thrives.
-The most effective education leaders combine proven prevention protocols with the latest technology to spot hazards, respond faster, and learn from every incident.
+The most effective education leaders combine proven safety protocols with the latest technology to identify specific events, respond faster, and learn from every incident.
 You don’t have to go it alone.
-Our team is here to help you evaluate your risks, strengthen your safety program, and harness the power of video intelligence—so you can focus on what matters most: learning.
+Our team is here to assist you in evaluating your risks, strengthening your safety program, and harnessing the power of video intelligence—so you can focus on what matters most: learning.

 Frequently asked questions

-What are the most common preventable injuries in education settings?
+What are the most common mitigable injuries in education settings?

-How can AI cameras help reduce injuries in schools?
+How can AI cameras aid in reducing injuries in schools?

-AI cameras automatically detect hazards like wet floors, unsafe ladder use, or aggressive behavior.
+AI cameras can automatically identify events like possible falls, running, or aggressive behavior.
 They alert staff in real time and provide video evidence for incident investigation and training.

 Is video monitoring compliant with education privacy and safety regulations?